harbaum/FPGA-Companion/src/rp2040/README.md

 as it has to be mounted manually as mass-storage to copy the uf2 file onto it.

-It's thus recommanded to use a second Pi-Pico as a SWD programmng adapter.
+It's thus recommended to use a second Pi-Pico as a SWD programming adapter.
 The details are explained in appendix A of [Getting started with Raspberry Pi Pico](https://datasheets.raspberrypi.com/pico/getting-started-with-pico.pdf) under section ```Debug with a second Pico```.